DominiqueMercier/PPML-TSA/README.md

 ## Requirements

-An appropriate Python environment can be set up using the `src/requirements.txt` files provided in the repo.
+An appropriate Python environment can be set up using the `src/requirements.txt` and `src/requirements.txt` files provided in the repo.
 The respective datasets can be downloaded from the [UEA & UCR Time Series Classification Repository](https://www.timeseriesclassification.com/dataset.php) and should be placed in the `/data/` folder.

 ## Basic Usage